neginkou/reading-notes/201/class-02.md

 2. How many levels of headings are there in HTML?

-HTML offers six hevel of headings, ranging from <h1> the highest level </h1> to <h6> the lowest level.</h6>
+HTML offers six level of headings, ranging from <h1> the highest level </h1> to <h6> the lowest level.</h6>

 3. What are some uses for the 'sup' and 'sub' elements?

 The 'sup' and 'sub' elements in HTML are used to define superscript and subscript text, respectively.
-They are commenly used in various contexts to format text in a way that raises or lowers it relative to the surrounding text.
+They are commonly used in various contexts to format text in a way that raises or lowers it relative to the surrounding text.

 4. When using the 'abbr' element, what attribute must be added to provide the full expansion of the term?